nckrts/nckrts/README.md

 ### Hello there, I'm Nícolas Romancini
-- 💻 I'm a Junior developer working at Iopoint
+- 💻 I'm a developer working at Iopoint

 ##